 Evaluation of our district's EL program looks at specific goals (Did our students improve their language proficiency based on ACCESS scores?
-Did our EL students demonstrate a mastery of the content as shown by the state achievement test?).
-We also examine more overall components like the general participation rates of our students in extracurricular activities or the expertise of our teachers at meeting the needs of language learners.
+Did our EL students demonstrate a mastery of the content as shown by grades and state achievement tests?).
 Information collection practices include anecdotal records, EL folders within the cumulative folder of each EL student, which house the results of tests/screeners for each child and an ongoing monitoring of their academic progress in Infinite Campus.
-Daily interaction with the students in a variety of settings provides information about their academic, social and language development.
-Based on a variety of evidence, the body of evidence collected.